 To homeowners in snowy, cold-winter climates, ice dams are a familiar sight.
 An ice dam is a mass of ice that gathers along the lower edge of a roofline where it overhangs the edge of the home.

 Ice dams are more than just an interesting phenomenon.
 Severe ice dams can weigh many hundreds of pounds, compromising the structure of the roof eaves.
 More critically, ice dams can cause meltwater to back up under the shingles, where it can flow down and ruin ceiling and wall surfaces.
 If ignored, ice dams can cause serious damage to your roof, gutters, paint, insulation and interior drywall, and other surfaces.

 To the uninitiated, ice dams can be somewhat mysterious, as one house may be burdened with huge blocks of ice thickly covering the roof eaves, while adjacent homes have only a bright cap of snow over the shingles with no signs of ice at all.
 Why is one house plagued with ice while others remain completely free?
 The answer can usually be found in the attic.

-Ice dams form when snow melts on an upper, warmer part of a roof.
-The water then runs down toward the colder eave, where it freezes into ice.
-As the ice accumulates, it can back up under the roof shingles, where it melts again, soaking the roof sheathing and leaking into the attic.
-There, it soaks the insulation (rendering it much less effective) and can leak through the ceiling drywall below and into your living space.
-Large ice dams can be very heavy and can damage gutters and even present a... safety hazard to people below.
+Ice dams begin when snow melts on an upper, warmer part of a roof, then flows down to the colder eave overhang, where it refreezes.
+As the ice accumulates, it forms a blockage that prevents additional snowmelt from flowing off the roof.
+The ice now begins to back up under the roof shingles, where it melts again, soaking the roof sheathing and leaking into the attic.
+There, it soaks the insulation (rendering it much less effective).
+It may now can leak through the ceiling drywall below and into your living space.
+In addition to the interior water damage caused, large ice dams can be very heavy and can damage gutters and even present a safety hazard to people below.

 Preventing Ice Dams With Ventilation